50657472-416C6578656576/50657472-416C6578656576/README.md

 ### Hi there 👋

-- :octocat: Now I’m working on some sort of pet projects and university tasks.
+- :octocat: Now I’m studying at the Yandex backend development school, working on some sort of pet projects and university tasks.

 - :mag_right: I’m currently learning:
   - :snake: `Python3`, especially: `Django 3.x`, `Flask 2.x.x`